StackOps/python-automationclient/README.rst

                             automation.
         global-property-update
                             Updates a property.
+        node-deactivate     Deactivates a zone node.
+Moves an activated node from the zone
-        node-list           List all activate devices in a zone. node-show           Show details about a node in a zone. node-task-cancel    Cancel a task from a node in a zone. node-task-state     Show details about a task from a node in a zone. node-tasks-list     List all tasks from a node in a zone. profile-create      Add a new profile by architecture.
+        node-list           List all activate devices in a zone. node-show           Show details about a node in a zone. node-task-cancel    Cancel a task from a node in a zone. node-task-delete    Remove a task from a node in a zone from automation DB.
+        node-task-state     Show details about a task from a node in a zone. node-tasks-list     List all tasks from a node in a zone. profile-create      Add a new profile by architecture.